Khaled7assan/Dots-And-Boxes/README.md

 4. When all the edges are marked, the result is displayed on the result screen
 5. Click anywhere on the result screen to play again

-## About

-The original author is [Aqeel Anwar](https://www.prism.gatech.edu/~manwar8), but the rules has been fixed by [Jacrac04](https://github.com/Jacrac04/Dots-and-Boxes).
-Modified by GaIB 19 Assistants.